 On the other hand, fans could expect the same grand scale battles as seen in the series.
 But the highlight of the film was truly the final battle between Tanya and Mary that ends in you the viewer wanting to see more.

 However what bothered me the most were the bad editing during the major battles as the cuts happen at wrong moments.
-Also it seemed to have forgotten what time period its based on as too many tanks and aircraft from World War II are introduced (like Panzers, Tupolev ANT-40 and the T-35’s).
+Also it seemed to have forgotten what time period its based on as too many tanks and aircraft from World War II are introduced (like the Tupolev ANT-40).
 The inclusion of more modern weapons takes away from the Great War tone that has defined the anime.

 Despite these shortcomings, Saga of Tanya the Evil: The Movie is film that fans will enjoy while introducing new audiences to the series.